chef/knife-ec-backup/README.md

 # Requirements

-This knife plugin requires Chef 11.8+.
+This knife plugin requires Chef Client 11.8+.

 ## Chef 10

 Users who are still using Chef 10 can use the most recent 1.x version of this gem.
 Version 1.x additionally depends on knife-essentials.

+## Server Support

+This plugin currently supports Enterprise Chef 11 and Chef Server 12.
+Support for the beta key rotation features is provided via the `--with-keys-sql` flag, but users of this feature should note that this may change once the Chef Server supports an API-based export of the key data.

 # Installation